- About Us

 QS has three extensive datasets that enable us to drill down by subject area: our ACADEMIC and EMPLOYER reputation surveys, and the Scopus data we use for our CITATIONS per Faculty indicator in the global rankings.
 These have been combined to produce our subject results.

 Obviously there are innumerable subject disciplines and sub disciplines.
 Through analysis of academic survey results over a protracted period and publication data from Sciverse Scopus, QS Intelligence Unit has identified 52 subject areas which may, at some stage in the next few years, reach the necessary data levels to facilitate a ranking.
-These are listed in Figure 4.
-In 2012, 29 will be published.
-These 29 subjects have been selected due to their meeting all of the following criteria:
+These are listed in Figure 4 and have been selected due to their meeting all of the following criteria:

 QS has ensured that surveys have included all key specialist institutions operating within the discipline, regardless of whether they may have been expected to feature in the overall QS World University Rankings®